KEY TAKE OUTS:

 Primarily, the amendment limits the circumstances in which strip searches may be carried out.

-By definition, a strip search must not involve an examination of the person’s body by touch, or require the person to squat, cough or bend over.
+By definition, a strip search must not involve an examination of the person’s body by touch or require the person to squat, cough or bend over.
 The officer conducting the search is also not permitted to remove a person’s clothes, including moving or otherwise adjusting them.

-This amendment explains that a strip search must only be undertaken if the officer believes on reasonable grounds that the strip search is necessary, or there is immediate risk of significant harm to a person’s life or safety.
+This amendment explains that a strip search must only be undertaken if the officer believes on reasonable grounds that the strip search is necessary, or there is an immediate risk of significant harm to a person’s life or safety.
 Possession of a small quantity of a prohibited drug or plant does not in itself constitute an immediate risk of significant harm to a person’s life or safety.

 If a strip search is necessary for the reasons mentioned, under the Bill, the police officer will need to tell the person that they may have a support person to be present while it is conducted.
 Furthermore, as a strip search is such an invasive procedure, it is not possible to consent to a strip search.
 Further, for personal searches other than a strip search, consent must be sought, and an unfavourable inference must not be drawn from non-consent.